Are you trying to expand? But not getting the return on your investment when it comes to marketing your services?

 - How to prevent drop offs;

-- and finally, how to collect what’s due at the time of visit.
+- Finally, how to collect what’s due at the time of visit.

 - A complete course pack that will become your training manual for future hires.